khoih-prog/WiFiNINA_Generic/README.md

 ---

-### HOWTO Update WiFiNINA Firmware (latest version is v1.4.1 as of August 2020)
+### HOWTO Update WiFiNINA Firmware (latest version is v1.4.3 as of Jan 2021)

 #### 1) Update the WiFi101 / WiFiNINA FirmwareUpdater-Plugin

 - Download latest release from [WiFi101-FirmwareUpdater-Plugin](https://github.com/arduino/WiFi101-FirmwareUpdater-Plugin/releases).
-As of August 2020, the latest WiFiNINA FW is v1.4.1, use [WiFi101-FirmwareUpdater-Plugin version v0.10.12](https://github.com/arduino/WiFi101-FirmwareUpdater-Plugin/releases/tag/v0.10.12).
+As of January 2021, the latest WiFiNINA FW is v1.4.3, use [WiFi101-FirmwareUpdater-Plugin version v0.10.13](https://github.com/arduino/WiFi101-FirmwareUpdater-Plugin/releases/tag/v0.10.13).
 - Unzip the downloaded file into WiFi101 folder (WiFi101/tool/firmwares folder and WiFi101/tool/WiFi101.jar file)
 - Copy the whole WiFi101 folder to ./arduino-1.8.yy/tools to overwrite the old WiFi101 folder.
 - Restart the Arduino IDE if running.